ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 In CT scan images of patients with lung nodules, most of the data is not relevant to the nodule (up to 99.9999%).
 To extract the nods, an area around each candidate will be extracted, so the model can focus on one candidate at a time.

-The implementation involves building a dataset by subclassing PyTorch Dataset.
-The LunaDataset class flattens a CT's nodules into a single collection.
-The implementation of this class requires two methods: the first method returns the number of samples in the dataset, whereas the second returns a sample data needed to train (or validate).

 == Training

 === XXX 1
 ==== steps to training

+\[...\]
-The design of a convolutional neural network for detecting tumors.
-They state that although the design space for such a network is vast, there have been effective models for image recognition that can be used as a starting point.
+The design of a convolutional neural network for detecting tumors are based on alternative image recognition that can be used as a starting point.
 A pre-existing network design will be modified for the project, with some adjustments made due to the input data being 3D.

-This image shows the structure of the network and mentions that the four repeated blocks that make up most of the network will be examined in more detail.

 Convolutional neural networks typically have a tail, backbone, and head.
 The tail processes the input, while the backbone contains most of the layers arranged in series of blocks.
 The head converts the output from the backbone to the desired output form.